-Today, the Ostrow School of Dentistry engages in cutting edge research in areas as disparate as three-dimensional imaging, tooth morphogenesis, microbial pathogenesis, systems biology of craniofacial structures, and CMV-induced oral pathology.
-Scientists at the school are unraveling the mysteries of human genetics; decoding the chemical language of bacteria biofilms; revealing diagnostic biomarkers in human saliva; and much, much more.
+Our cutting-edge research is unraveling the mysteries of human genetics; decoding the chemical language of bacteria biofilms; revealing diagnostic biomarkers in human saliva; advancing three-dimensional imaging; and much more.

-The Ostrow School of Dentistry is also home to the Division of Biokinesiology and Physical Therapy and the Division of Occupational Science and Occupational Therapy.
-Both of these top-ranked programs maintain robust research agendas.
-To learn more, please visit their respective websites at:
+Ostrow houses several research centers that are moving the field forward and is home to the top-ranked USC Division of Biokinesiology and Physical Therapy and the USC Mrs. T.H.
+Chan Division of Occupational Science and Occupational Therapy.